 Introduction to Balance Sheet

 Did you know?
 You can earn our Balance Sheet Certificate of Achievement when you join PRO Plus.
 To help you master this topic and earn your certificate, you will also receive lifetime access to our premium financial statements materials.
-These include our video training, visual tutorial, flashcards, cheat sheet, quick tests, quick test with coaching, business forms, and more.
+These include our video training, visual tutorial, flashcards, cheat sheet, quick test, quick test with coaching, business forms, and more.

 The balance sheet is one in a set of five financial statements distributed by a U.S. corporation.
 To get a complete understanding of the corporation's financial position, one must study all five of the financial statements including the notes to the financial statements.